-WRITERS GROUP: Don’t let this busy season detour your creative writing efforts!
-Join the Mount Prospect Writers Group on Tuesday (Dec.
-17) from 7 – 9:30 p.m. in Meeting Room B of Mount Prospect Public Library (10 S. Emerson St.) The group is open to all adult writers of all levels of writing experience, in all genres.
-Are you working on a short story, screenplay or novel and need some constructive feedback?
-Then this is the group for you.
-Bring up to five double-spaced pages and copies to share with group members.
+WRITERS GROUP: Explore your creative side by joining the Mount Prospect Writers Group on Tuesday (March 18) from 7 – 9:30 p.m. in Meeting Room B at Mount Prospect Public Library (10 S. Emerson St.) The group is open to all adult writers of all levels of writing experience, in all genres.
+Need constructive feedback on a short story, screenplay or novel?
+Then this is the place for you.
+Bring up to five double-spaced pages and copies (approximately 10) to share with group members.
 The writers meet the third Tuesday of every month.
 A modest fee is required on a quarterly basis.
-For more info, email email@example.com.
+For more info, email email@example.com .